laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 ::::::{tab-set}
 :::::{tab-item} PyArrow
-The append saves a new artifact to LaminDB with schema validation and creates a new versioned collection.
-The operation includes an S3 upload, metadata registration, and lineage recording.
+PyArrow has no append operation for a sharded dataset — appending is a data-layer operation handled by LaminDB.
+A new artifact is saved with schema validation, then appended to the collection, creating a new version (S3 upload, metadata registration, lineage recording).

 ```python
 new_art = ln.Artifact.from_dataframe(